mlabudde/wcc/README.md

 ## To Do items

+- create a template for Crosstables
+	- 4, 5, and 6 rounds!

+- What we're reading - add two more books!

+- extract crosstables from USCF site and convert them to WCC blog site format

 - 'Waukesha Memorial' page -
 	- smaller font for next tournament
 	- most recent need not be special/different than others (maybe color?)